 “In general, the most appealing texture for cats is sisal,” Johnson-Bennett says.
 “The rough texture makes it easy for cats to dig their claws in and get an effective scratch.”

 Do this: Cats need to scratch for multiple reasons.
-If your kitten doesn’t have a suitable outlet for his scratching behaviors, he will find another spot to do so.
+If your kitten doesn’t have a suitable outlet like a scratching post for his scratching behaviors, he will find another spot to do so.
 Avoid unpleasant scratching situations by accommodating his needs from the very beginning.